Ilhasoft/zendesk-app/README.md

 # Zendesk apps for RapidPro/TextIt

-A templated Zendesk app which can be uploaded as a pribate app in Zendesk Support
+A Zendesk app which provides integration support with Zendesk Support.

 ## Building